Dhavisco/RouterJs/README.md

 # Router Js

-This is a simple project that test routing on components.
+This is a simple React project that test routing on component in buliding Multipage SPA.